Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_05.md

 Our app is slowly growing and becoming more complex.
 Until now, the app provided our users with a single view (the list of all parties), and all of the template code was located in the `main.html` file.

-The next step in building the app is to add a view that will show detailed information about each of the parties in our list.
+The next step in building the app is to add a view that will show detailed information about each of the parties on our list.

 To add the detailed view, we could expand the `main.html` file to contain template code for both views, but that would get messy very quickly.